panford/panford.github.io/_publications/bitrade.md

 title: "Bilateral Trade Modelling with Graph Neural Networks"
 collection: 'submission'
 permalink: /publication/bitrade
 excerpt: 'This paper is about the number 2.
-The number 3 is left for future works.'
+The number 3 is left for future work.'
 date: 2020-01-01
 institution: 'AIMS-AMMI'
 degree: 'Machine Intelligence'